osygroup/Network-attached-Storage-Demo/README.md

 /mnt/logs directory to be used by the webserver(s) logs, and create /mnt/opt directory to be used by Jenkins server.

-NOTE: /mnt directory is mounted to ephemeral storage in Azure RHEL 8.
+NOTE: /mnt directory is mounted to ephemeral storage in Azure RHEL 8 (seen in the image below).
 After reboot or instance stop/start, all data is lost.
 It is advised to create a new mount directory for the apps, logs and opt directories and not use an ephemeral storage like /mnt.
 See